Path constrained unbalanced optimal transport: Unbalanced optimal transport with time-dependent constraints

 Now, by Cauchy-Schwartz,

 and each term on the right-hand side is finite because

 Note that $\rho_t^B(\Omega)=1$ for all $t$ since $\rho^B$ is a path for balanced transport.
 The other term is finite because

 which is finite by using Cauchy-Schwartz again and applying the boundedness and the finite energy assumption.
-Overall, the path has a finite energy. \qedhere \end{itemize} \end{proof} Finally, we consider the existence of finite paths for general constraint dimension $d$ but for the special case of $\ef=0$. \begin{proof}[Proof of Theorem~\ref{prop:Affh0_Finite_Energy_Path}] Similar to the proof of \cite[Theorem 1]{kondratyev2016new}, define $\mu=(\rho,m,\zeta)=(dt \otimes \rho_t, dt \otimes \omega_t, dt \otimes \zeta_t)$ by
+Overall, the path has a finite energy. \qedhere \end{itemize} \end{proof} { \begin{remark}[A bound for the WFR distance with $\eich=1$ and $\ef>0$.]
+In the case that $\eich=1$ and $\ef>0$ the proof of Theorem~\ref{thm:general_finite_energy_existence} leads to the upper bound

-We note that $\rho$ is a concatenation of the Fisher-Rao geodesic (\cite{chizat2018interpolating}, Theorem 3.1) from $\rho_0$ to $0$ with the one from $0$ to $\rho_1$.
-By direct calculation, it is easy to show that $\mu$ satisfies the constraint and the continuity equation.
-We now calculate the integral.
-Define $\lambda = \rho$.
-Clearly, $\rho, \omega, \zeta \ll \lambda$, and we have